dynamsoft-docs/barcode-reader-docs-mobile/programming/android/user-guide.md

 - Supported OS: Android 5.0 (API Level 21) or higher.
 - Supported ABI: **armeabi-v7a**, **arm64-v8a**, **x86** and **x86_64**.
-- Development Environment: Android Studio 3.4+ (Android Studio 4.2+ recommended).
+- Development Environment: Android Studio 2022.2.1 or higher.

 ## Add the Libraries